Sussykid124/vitamin-website/README.md

 ## Usage

-Just open the `index.html` file, and the website will display.
-Scroll through the list of vitamins to read about their pros and cons.
-No further interaction is required.
+Just open the `index.html` file, and the website will display the table.
+Scroll through the table to read about the pros and cons of each vitamin.

 ## Contributing

-This is a very basic project, but if you have suggestions for improvements (e.g., adding more detailed information, improving the styling, adding more vitamins), feel free to fork the project and make changes.
+This is a very basic project, but if you have suggestions for improvements feel free to fork the project and make changes.

 ## License

-This project is open-source and available for anyone to use and modify.
+This project is open-source.
 No specific license is attached.